 If you are like other people, you’ll discover that it’s fun to compare answers and that the conversation moves easily.

 Annamarie’s Interviewing Questions have been really helpful to me both in thinking through what’s really important to me and learning what to ask when I’m interviewing a potential housemate.
 The survey makes a really good jumping-off point to start the process, especially if both people have completed it.
 It used to be that I would just go on my gut—how we got along, what values you we might share, etc.—but I’ve learned that our household habits are what really make the difference!—Catherine Skove

 How many times have you considered having a home-mate but got stopped by apprehension, doubting that you could do it successfully?

-The PDF What You Need to Talk About When Interviewing a Potential Home-Mate expands on each of these critical areas, helping you consider the options possible in a home-mate arrangement.
+What You Need to Talk About When Interviewing a Potential Home-Mate expands on each of these critical areas, helping you consider the options possible in a housemate arrangement.
 With advice on how to conduct this conversation, the guide is a valuable source of light and insight into your search process.

 The questionnaire was helpful to me in that it forced me to be entirely truthful, which turned out to be quite enlightening.
 And, the questionnaire is such a good one that a person should suggest that any potential home -mate fill one out as well, not by forcing them to do it, but by offering the option.
 If the potential home-mate declines to complete it, well, that would certainly be revelatory!
 Tools like this one are what make the process of finding the “right one” less fraught with uncertainty, or fear, or dread, or whatever.Nancy Barber

-I am confident that with these questions you will gain insight and perspective on yourself and on the person you are interviewing.
+I am confident that with this guidebook you will gain insight and perspective on yourself and on the person you are interviewing.
 You’ll discover things you might have overlooked.
 It will give you confidence in your decision-making.